 The Zoning By-laws have three overlay districts: Floodplain Overlay District.
 Aquifer Protection Overlay District, and Wireless Protection Overlay District.
-One type of district that is becoming more common, especially to communities like Groveland who have significant natural resources, is an Open Space District (sometimes also Open Space and Recreation District).
+One type of district that is becoming more common, especially to communities like Groveland who have significant natural resources, is an Open Space District (sometimes also referred to as an Open Space and Recreation District).
 This can add an additional layer of protection on land that is designated as open space, parkland, or other recreational land.